lihaoyun6/AirBattery/README_en.md

 ## Q&A
 **1. Why isn't my iPhone/iPad displayed?**
-> Please make sure your iPhone/iPad has trusted this Mac and turned on WiFi sync.
+> Please make sure your iPhone/iPad has trusted this Mac ***(iOS17 or later also needs to turn on WiFi Connections)***.
 And make sure it is in the same LAN as the Mac.

 **2. Does my Apple Watch need to be pre-connected?**
 > No, once DockBattery detects your iPhone, it will automatically read the battery information of the Apple Watch paired with it.